apache/incubator-weex/doc/source/guide/index.md

 # Get Started

 Weex is a framework for building Mobile cross-platform high performance UI applications.
 Developers can leverage their existing knowledge of VueJS (a powerful JavaScript view library), by writing `*.vue` files to build native applications or pages.
-This page will help you write a **Weex** application in 2 minutes.
+This page will help you to write a **Weex** application in 2 minutes.

 ## Introduction to VueJS